Bravea/Armstrong/experiments/experiment3.md

 * L(i) is the lowest price of the last i days.
 * H(i) is the highest price of the last i days.

-## Neural Network

-Model:
-* input i 6 technical indicators.
-* output is one (1) node.
-* training is of type regression.

-## Trading decision
-Determine predicted trend (Trendpred) based on predicted trading signal (TSpred):
-* Trendpred = 'up': if TSpred > 0.5.
-* Trendpred = 'down': if TSpred <= 0.5.

-Dtermine Buy, hold or Sell according to:
-* BUY: if next day trend = 'up'
-* SELL: if next day trend = 'down'
-* HOLD: if BUY or SELL decisiom exist